pakrym/pipelines/pipelines.md

     var bytesBuffered = 0;
     while (true)
     {
-        var bytesRemaining = buffer.Length - bytesBuffered;
+        // Calculate the amount of bytes remaining in the buffer var bytesRemaining = buffer.Length - bytesBuffered;

         if (bytesRemaining < minimumBufferSize)
         {
-            buffers.Add(new ArraySegment<byte>(buffer, 0, bytesBuffered));
+            // Store the buffered data in the list and allocate a new one buffers.Add(new ArraySegment<byte>(buffer, 0, bytesBuffered));
             buffer = new byte[1024];

-            bytesBuffered = 0;
+            // Reset the counters that were tracking the amount of buffered data bytesBuffered = 0;
             bytesRemaining = buffer.Length;
         }